zRa1ny/Learnt/vue-review/index.md

     var renderContext = parentVnode && parentVnode.context;
     vm.$slots = resolveSlots(options._renderChildren, renderContext);
     vm.$scopedSlots = emptyObject;

-    // bind the createElement fn to this instance
-    // so that we get proper render context inside it.
-    // args order: tag, data, children, normalizationType, alwaysNormalize
-    // internal version is used by render functions compiled from templates vm._c = function (a, b, c, d) { return createElement(vm, a, b, c, d, false); };
+    vm._c = function (a, b, c, d) { return createElement(vm, a, b, c, d, false); };
-    // normalization is always applied for the public version, used in
-    // user-written render functions.

     vm.$createElement = function (a, b, c, d) { return createElement(vm, a, b, c, d, true); };

-    // $attrs & $listeners are exposed for easier HOC creation.
-    // they need to be reactive so that HOCs using them are always updated var parentData = parentVnode && parentVnode.data;
+    var parentData = parentVnode && parentVnode.data;

-    /* istanbul ignore else */
     {
       defineReactive$$1(vm, '$attrs', parentData && parentData.attrs || emptyObject, function () {
         !isUpdatingChildComponent && warn("$attrs is readonly.", vm);